 Money Disorders: 8 Money Avoidance & Relational Disorders

 Money Avoidance Disorders

-The disorders that belong to this category are:
+The disorders that belong to this category include:

 1. Financial Denial

 This is when we minimize our money problems or try to avoid thinking about them all together rather than face our financial reality.
 People with this disorder fail to look at bank or credit card statements, don’t communicate with their partner about money, and avoid savings or accumulating wealth.
 Their behavior will typically lead to late fees, overdraft charges, and large amounts of debt.

 This is when people feel guilty about having money.
 They commonly feel that they are unworthy or undeserving of anything good in life, including money.
 This is a common disorder in people when receiving death benefits (inheriting large sums of money).
 This rejection of money can express itself in several forms, such as rapidly spending an inheritance, taking an unconscious “vow of poverty,” or simply avoiding the acquisition of wealth.

 This is when people keep themselves emotionally poor by refusing to use and enjoy what they have.
 Typically, spending less than you earn is considered positive behavior, but, when it’s done to the extreme, it is classified as self-destructive, financial behavior.
 Under-spending is often based on irrational, subconscious feelings of fear or anxiety, a sense of guilt, or a compulsive need to be self-sacrificing.